andrewjstryker/vim-configuration/README.markdown

 ## Contributing

-I am happy to accept contributions to this project, particularily if they advance my [future plans](#future-plans).
+I am happy to accept contributions to this project, particularity if they advance my [future plans](#future-plans).
 File issues and merge requests on GitHub.
 I'm busy, so please don't be surprised if I don't respond immediately.
-Send me an email or Twiter DM only after a couple weeks of nonresponse.
+Send me an email or Twitter DM only after a couple weeks of non response.

 There are a couple of things that you can if you want be to accept changes: